|

 70. Jim Crow

-barrier preventing blacks from participating in various activities with whites
+barrier preventing blacks from participating in activities

 It is the photographs that point to the story the text leaves untold: a picture of Bessie Smith, "murdered by John Barleycorn and Jim Crow" as Val reminds us, of cotton gins and black workers, of the Delta floods.